Skip to product information

 • BEC (Battery Eliminator Circuit/regulator): +5V 1 amp maximum regulator (Do not use servos with this!
 Receivers are fine.)

-Power input - Black / Red with 18AWG silicone wire and Deans style connector.
-We recommend replacing this with an XT30U connector.
-Observe correct polarity!
+Power input - Black / Red with 18AWG silicone wire and XT30U Connector!

 Signal input - 2x “Dupont” style servo leads.
 Connect a receiver or other controller.
-The three connections are color coded:
+The connections are color-coded:

 • Black - Ground